 Negative emissions, which help to meet net-zero targets, are achieved with projects that remove CO2 from the atmosphere directly and store it over a longer period.
 Examples of negative-emission projects include reforestation (storage of CO2 in biomass), technologies for removing CO2 directly from the atmosphere (direct air capture), and storage of carbon in the ground (e.g. pyrolysis or soil management) or in sediment layers (carbon capture and storage).
-These types of project can be used in net-zero strategies to offset residual emissions.
+These types of project can be supported and used in net-zero strategies to deal with residual emissions.

 Net zero in three steps

 - Define a net-zero strategy based on scientific climate goals (e.g. science-based targets)

 - Reduce and avoid sources of emissions within the value chain and system boundaries (see CO2 management)

 - Develop a strategy for dealing with unavoidable residual emissions (planning and making certificate purchases from CO2 storage and sink projects)